osefatul/angular/README.md

 ### Http Interceptors
 HTTP interceptors in Angular are used to intercept outgoing HTTP requests and incoming HTTP responses from the server.
 They can be used to add custom headers, modify the request/response, handle errors, and more.
 Interceptors can be created by implementing the `HttpInterceptor` interface and registering them in the app module's providers array.
 They can be applied globally to all HTTP requests or to specific requests using the `HttpClient` options parameter.
 Interceptors can be useful for implementing authentication, caching, logging, and other cross-cutting concerns in an Angular application.

- Add a token into the header.
+ Add a token into the header of a request

 ```javascript
     headers = new HttpHeaders({token: "12341234"});